Dear Design Doctor

 The Design Doctor is Patricia van den Akker, Director of The Design Trust:

 “Web design is a very competitive area to work in, and indeed very often the price is set by your employer or agency you work for.
-The daily or hourly rate depends roughly on:
+Your daily or hourly freelance design rate depends roughly on:

-- what experience you need for the job and how unique your skill set is,
+- What experience you have for the job and how unique your skill set is

-- when the work is: for night or weekend work you get obviously paid more, or if there is an emergency or a speed job to be done
+- When the work is: for night or weekend work you get obviously paid more, or if there is an emergency job to be done

 Let’s say for this example this would be £ 3,500 p.a.

 Then identify how much you would like as a salary.

 Be aware that you will need to deduct tax and National Insurance in the UK, so let’s say that you would like to earn £27,000.
 (This figure very much depends on where you are and what seniority you hope to get within the business).

 So you need to earn £30,500 to cover your annual overhead costs (personal and business costs = £3.5 + £27K).